 Choose the Target

-After all the above steps, choose where to put your imported data.
-Here, we’ve chosen cell A1 in the current worksheet.
+Choose where to put your imported data.
+We have chosen cell A1 in the current worksheet.

 Imported Dataset